 William F. Meggers was born July 13, 1888 on a farm in Wisconsin.
 He attended Ripon College, receiving a bachelor's degree in 1910.
 He spent the following year as a graduate assistant.
-Megger’s moved on to the University of Wisconsin but needing a better paying job became a physics instructor at the then recently founded Carnegie Institute of Technology in Pittsburgh, Pa.
+Meggers moved on to the University of Wisconsin but, needing a better paying job, became a physics instructor at the then recently founded Carnegie Institute of Technology in Pittsburgh, Pennsylvania.

 Meggers pioneered new techniques in spectrochemistry.
 A paper on "Practical Spectrographic Analysis" published in 1922 is generally credited with reviving interest in chemical spectroscopy.
 He spent much of his career improving not only standard wavelengths but also descriptions of atomic and ionic spectra.
 His work led to the calibration of intensity and spectral number as well as the energy levels responsible for each spectral line.

 Meggers was honored for his many accomplishments over his lifetime.
-Among those honors: OSA’s Frederic Ives Medal; the U. S. Department of Commerce’s Exceptional Service Gold Medal, the Franklin Institute’s Eliot Cresson Medal, membership in the National Academy of Science.
+Among those honors: OSA’s Frederic Ives Medal and C.E.K.
+Mees Medal, the U. S. Department of Commerce’s Exceptional Service Gold Medal, the Franklin Institute’s Eliot Cresson Medal, and membership in the National Academy of Science.
 OSA created the William F. Meggers Award to recognize outstanding work in spectroscopy.

 William F. Meggers died 19 November 1966.